SammyGIS/Analysis-of-Crime-Data-in-Toronto/ReadME.md

-# Analysis of Crime Data in Toronto
+# Spatial Analysis of Crime Data in Toronto
 This repository contains an analysis of crime data in Toronto, focusing on patterns of crime and potential factors influencing crime locations.
 The analysis involves accessing the crime dataset from the Toronto Public Service Public Safety Data Portal and utilizing spatial analysis techniques.

 ## Part A: Cluster Analysis